min2ha/ukwa-site/content/target/59128/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  Why Angela Merkel's humiliation could be just the Brexit boost we need

 Argues that we should not heed the siren voices saying that Mrs Merkel's difficulties will make Brexit more complicated.
 The reality is that Germany's political crisis is a symptom of the disease at the heart of the EU.
 Across Europe, voters are registering their discontent with the status quo